prody/ProDy/INSTALL.rst

 Required Software
 ===============================================================================

-* `Python`_ 2.6 or later (for Windows, choose a 32bit installer that is
+* `Python`_ 2.7 or later

-  supported by NumPy and ProDy packages)
+  *Windows*: Note that, NumPy and ProDy supports only **32-bit** Python on Windows.

+  *Python 2.6 and 3.1* can be used to run ProDy, but note that all tests are performed using Python 2.7 and 3.2, so these are the recommended versions.

 * `NumPy`_ 1.4+

 When compiling from source, on Linux for example, you will need a C compiler